TeamCCEP/teamccep.github.io/_pages/Functions.md

 ### Input Variables

 You first start by clicking the "Add Input Variable" button, and just like in a Subflow, you define your local variables, for which your Webex CC Flow will pass data into at runtime.
 Here, I have created a single input variable of type String (type is not that important right now), and called it, very creatively I might add, "input."
-On line 2, you can see how my Javascript code gains access to this variable, which is through a Javascript method called [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring).
+On line 2, and connected via the red line to the input variable itself, you can see how my Javascript code gains access to this variable, which is through a Javascript method called [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring).

 ### Output Variables